 Many students plagiarise unintentionally when they take 'word-for-word' notes from a source and then simply reproduce them in their assignments.

-Taking notes is not just writing down the words/ideas of others.
-You also need to record your own view of the material you are recording.
+- Taking notes is not just writing down the words/ideas of others; you also need to record your own view of the material.
 Ask yourself:

 When taking notes from a source, try to write in your own words

 - Cover the original source, then relying on your memory, write a summary or paraphrase.
 Check your version with the original for accuracy and any phrases you may have accidentally reproduced.